nsg-ethz/p4-learning/exercises/03-L2_Basic_forwarding/thrift/README.md

 As we already did in the previous exercises we provide you some files that will help you through the exercise.

-  *  `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
+- `p4app.json`: describes the topology we want to create with the help of *Mininet* and the *P4-Utils* package.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-  *  `p4src/l2_basic_forwarding.p4`: p4 program skeleton to use as a starting point.
+- `p4src/l2_basic_forwarding.p4`: p4 program skeleton to use as a starting point.

 **Note**: This time you will not be able to run `p4run` until you finish some of the `TODOs`.